karma4u101/FoBo/README.md

 Contributions
 ------
 Improvements, contributions and suggestions are welcome!
 Please see the [Contribution Document](https://github.com/karma4u101/FoBo/blob/master/CONTRIBUTING.md).
-You can also leave a issue report or drop a question/suggestion to my priv. e-mail or on [Lift's mailing list](http://groups.google.com/group/liftweb/)
+You can also leave a issue report or drop a question/suggestion to the [Lift's mailing list](http://groups.google.com/group/liftweb/)

-best regards
-Peter Petersson

 Update log
 ----------